WeblateOrg/weblate/docs/admin/install/docker.rst

 Docker environment variables
 ----------------------------

-Many of Weblate's :ref:`config` can be set in the Docker container using environment variables:
+Many of Weblate's :ref:`config` can be set in the Docker container using the environment variables described below.

+If you need to define a setting not exposed through Docker environment variables, see :ref:`docker-custom-config`.

 Generic settings
 ~~~~~~~~~~~~~~~~